 For the Configuration Wizard to find your module, the model must be saved in the same directory as the module you are trying to import.
-This means, in particular, that the model must be saved to same directory.

 Note: The wizard only searches for .vhd and .v files in the same directory as the model.
 If the wizard does not find any files it issues a warning and the black box is not automatically configured.
 The warning looks like the following: